Public Health Graduate Major (MPH, PhD)

 A master’s degree in a relevant field is required before admission into the PhD program.

 The PhD program consists of a minimum of 109 credits, including at least 36 graduate credits devoted to preparation of the thesis.
-Doctoral students take courses in research and quantitative methods, theory, ethics, and their area of emphasis.
+Doctoral students take courses in public health knowledge, research methods and statistics, their concentration area, and other relevant areas.
 Each student and their doctoral committee jointly determine the student’s specific program of doctoral study.
 This process allows students to design a course of study uniquely suited to their particular needs and career goals.
-Further information about these requirements is available in the PhD in Public Health website and PhD handbook at http://health.oregonstate.edu/degrees/graduate/public-health/phd-program.
+Further information about these requirements is available on the PhD in Public Health website.

 Master of Public Health (MPH)

-The College of Public Health and Human Sciences offers seven options within the MPH degree:
+The College of Public Health and Human Sciences offers the following options within the MPH degree:

 - Environmental and Occupational Health